 The lobby of Cordillera Inn

-Calle Crisologo is named after Mena Pecson Crisologo ,one of the most-respected sons of the Ilokos region.
+VIGAN TOUR: Calle Crisologo is named after Mena Pecson Crisologo ,one of the most-respected sons of the Ilokos region.
 He wrote Mining wenno Ayat ti Kararwa, which many compared to Jose Rizal’s Noli Me Tangere; an Ilocano translation of Don Quixote entitled Don Calixtofaro de la Kota Caballero de la Luna; and a zarzuela entitled Codigo Municipal.

-We’ve decided to eat our dinner al fresco at Calle Crisologo
+VIGAN TOUR: We’ve decided to eat our dinner al fresco at Calle Crisologo

 LEONA FLORENTINO HOUSE

 Leona Florentino (19 April 1849 – 4 October 1884) was a Filipino poet in the Spanish and Ilocano languages.
-She is considered as the “mother of Philippine women’s literature” and the “bridge from oral to literary tradition”.
-Born to a wealthy and prominent family in Vigan, Ilocos Sur, Florentino began to write her first verses in Ilocano at a young age.
-Despite her potential, she was not allowed to receive a university education because of her gender.
-Florentino was instead tutored by her mother, and then a series of private teachers.
-An educated Ilocano priest taught her advanced Spanish and encouraged her to develop her voice in poetry.
-Florentino married a politician named Elias de los Reyes at the age of 14.
-They had five children together.
-Their son Isabelo de los Reyes later became a Filipino writer, activist and senator.
-Due to the feminist nature of her writings, Florentino was shunned by her husband and son; she lived alone in exile and separately from her family.
-She died at the age of 35.(Wikipedia)
+Considered as the “mother of Philippine women’s literature” and the “bridge from oral to literary tradition”.
+While she was born to an affluent and prominent family in Vigan, Ilocos Sur, she was not allowed to receive a university education because of her gender.
+Instead, Florentino was homeschooled by tutored by her mother, and then a series of private teachers.
+An educated Ilocano priest taught her advanced Spanish and inspired her to develop her skills in poetry.
+Florentino married a politician named Elias de los Reyes at the age of 14 and had five children.Her son Isabelo de los Reyes later became a Filipino writer, activist and senator.
+Due to the feminist nature of her writings, Florentino was ignored by her husband and son; lived alone in exile and died at the age of 35.

 The dancing fountain starts at 7:30pm and what is so nice about it was that show is painted against St. Paul Metropolitan Cathedral.